LyonSyonII/Polyglot/README.md

         // something
     end

-To return something from a function, first anotate the type of the return.
+To return something from a function you need to anotate it with the return type.

-    fn return: int

-Then use "ret"
-    fn return: int
+    fn function: int
-        // something
-        ret 5
+        67
     end

     fn return_args_fn(a: int, b: num, ...): string